 Matthew Reilly has written several books featuring Jack West and his team.
 I have read a number of them, and I have enjoyed them immensely.
 You are definitely left wondering about the secrets ancient monuments hide.
 Who knows?
 You might even want to check them out yourself.

 The Story of My Life – Giacomo Casanova

 The famous ladies’ man, Giacomo Casanova, is a fascinating figure.
 Gambling, spying, writing and swindling his way around during the late 18th century, Casanova seduced countless women across Europe.
 Relying on his many charms and talents, he often got into trouble with authorities and numerous husbands.
 Although a notorious womanizer, Casanova was an educated man and a skilled writer.

 Through his memoirs, you get an insight into European courts’ social life and the intimate lives of people of the time.
 Plus, you follow his adventures from his native Venice across the European continent.
 As Casanova’s life was often stranger than fiction, his memoirs make for a fascinating read.

 The Three Musketeers – Alexandre Dumas

 Set between 1625-1628, the story follows d’Artagnan and his Musketeer friends as they navigate the intrigues of the French and English courts.
-At stake are honour, diamonds, chivalry, affections and a quest to prevent war between the two countries.
+At stake are honour, diamonds, chivalry, affections and a quest to prevent war between them.